 As we pivot into a year of recovery, assigning a proper dollar value on reliability and resilience will be the primary focus of 2021 for the energy industry.
 Failure to do so will impair our economic recovery and public policy goals.

 The events of the past eleven months have left our economy in tatters and severely rattled the general psyche of our country.
-The road to recovery will take time and a reliable and resilient bulk power system will be the foundational block.
+The road to recovery will take time, and the foundational block will be a reliable and resilient bulk power system.

 In a way, reliability and resilience are a bit like trust.

 But, losing them results in adverse impacts that are easy to describe.